Will a Thomas Jefferson Education Approach suit your homeschool family? How can it be done and what are the goals?

 Also described in A Thomas Jefferson Education, are the five environments of Mentoring: Tutorial, Group Discussion, Lecture, Testing and Coaching and discusses how to teach each subject area.
 Teach History by reading biographies and the historians; Teach Math by reading great mathematical clasics of history (Euclid, Newton) and current thinkers; and so on.

-The Apendix lists 100 Classics, Classics for Children and Youth; Sample Discussion Questions; Putting A Thomas Jefferson Education to Work and more helpful information.
+The Appendix lists 100 Classics, Classics for Children and Youth; Sample Discussion Questions; Putting A Thomas Jefferson Education to Work and more helpful information.

 A Thomas Jefferson Education is based on principles as outlined above.
 What do I see as the weaknesses and strengths of a Thomas Jefferson Education?